alexcu2718/fdf/README.md

 ### Feature Enhancements

--- **DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use).
+*DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use).
--- **Extended File Types**: Support for searching device drivers, and other special files.
+*Extended File Types**: Support for searching device drivers, and other special files.
--- **POSIX Compliance**: Broader support for Illumos/Solaris and other POSIX systems (currently challenging due to QEMU complexities(and laziness)).
+*POSIX Compliance**: Broader support for Illumos/Solaris and other POSIX systems (currently challenging due to QEMU complexities(and laziness)).

 ### Platform Expansion

--- **Windows Support**: Acknowledged as a significant undertaking requiring architectural changes, but valuable for both usability and learning Windows internals.
+**Windows Support**: Acknowledged as a significant undertaking requiring architectural changes, but valuable for both usability and learning Windows internals.

 ### Tooling Exploration

--- **Compile-Time Techniques**: Further development of `compile_time_ls_colours` to explore advanced metaprogramming, mostly because it's interesting (doubt I can add much to it now but I think I could use similar techniques elsewhere!)
+**Compile-Time Techniques**: Further development of `compile_time_ls_colours` to explore advanced metaprogramming, mostly because it's interesting (doubt I can add much to it now but I think I could use similar techniques elsewhere!)

 ### Core Philosophy